Traditional jobs are no longer the sole source of income for many.

 Even better, Guillebeau chunked down a rather lofty goal into four more manageable weekly steps:

 If you’re intrigued, this book would be a good place to start exploring what’s needed to successfully launch a side hustle gig.
+(Since then, he has published a couple more books on the same overall topic.)
 But there’s one more trend that’s full of promise for the side hustle nation…

 In today’s disruptive business world, the need for just-in-time talent across many industries is surging.
 As new customer needs bubble up, often with little to no warning, current staff sometimes lack the agility or bandwidth to acquire new skills fast enough to keep up pace.